Hispanic Studies

 Distribution: Behavioral Science

-HSP-374 Adv Topics in International Relations
+HSP-374 Advanced Topics: International Relations

 Topics vary with each scheduled offering.
 Refer to Student Planning’s section information for descriptions of individual offerings, and applicability to distribution requirements.